CANADIAN RED CROSS TRAINING PARTNER

 -

 Yes.
-Delta Emergency can provide private onsite Advanced First Aid training for workplaces, industrial teams, fire departments, municipalities, remote worksites, and private organizations when scheduling, group size, and location requirements can be met.
+Delta Emergency can provide private onsite Advanced First Aid training for workplaces, organizations, and groups across Alberta, subject to class size, instructor availability, and scheduling requirements.

 Registration Policies

-Students must attend and participate in the required course components and successfully complete the required evaluations to receive certification.
+Students must attend and participate in 100% of required course components and successfully complete all required evaluations to receive certification.

-Students are responsible for confirming that the selected course meets their employer, school, volunteer, application, or workplace requirement before registering.
+Students are responsible for confirming that the selected course meets their employer, school, workplace, or application requirement before registering.

 Course transfers, cancellations, and refunds are subject to Delta Emergency's registration policies.